thma/generic-persistence/README.md

 trace = putStrLn
 ```

-The overall logic in this function is as follows:
+The overall logic of this function is as follows:

 1. Perform a select query against the table corresponding to type `a` to check whether a record is already present for the primary key value derived from `entity`.
 2. If the list of resulting rows is empty, the entity has not been persisted before and an `INSERT`-statement has to be excecuted.